siiiiiiiiiii/Crypto-DAO-Solidity/README.md

 ---

 📄 [📂 Full PDF Report](https://drive.google.com/file/d/1ZEI7BnvRLfd9WSh-Igyba2ojisQhTBeQ/view?usp=sharing)
-🔗 Smart Contract Source Code can see in the root
+🔗 Smart Contract Source Code can see in GitHub repository main root (Sol)

 > This is not just a token — it’s a fully working **DAO demo** for real-world decentralized decision making, built from scratch by a student in FinTech.